billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 * Can you see your transaction on the Sepolia Ethereum network for the person you send it to?
 * What was the transaction fee for the transfer?
 If you were using the main Ethereum network, how much would the transaction cost in Dollars?
 * Ask someone to send you 0.001 Ether.
 Did you receive it?
 If you are doing the lab on your own, ask your lab tutor to send you 0.001 Ether.

+A demo of this part of the lab is [here](https://www.youtube.com/watch?v=xeaDE8wgVVQ).

 ## Creating a Smart Contract in Ethereum
 So, let’s write a bit of code that does some simple maths.
 In the following we will implement sqrt(), sqr(), mul(), sub(), and add().
 First, we open up https://remix.ethereum.org/. and enter the following Solidy contract: